robkorn/urbit-webhook-funnel/README.md

 4. Edit `ship_config.yaml` with your Urbit ships ip/port/`+code`.

-5. Edit `funnel_config` with the path (chat owner @p + chat name) to the chat which you wish to funnel Webhook events to.
+5. Edit `funnel_config.yaml` with the port that you wish for the webserver to run on, and the chat owner @p/chat name which you wish to funnel Webhook events to.

 6. Run the application: